vargasc475/Portfolio/pokemonZone/README.md

 3. Open the index.html file in your browser

 ## License
-This project is licensed under the CC NC License.
+This project is licensed under the CC BY License (can be used and modified, even for commercial purposes, as long as the author is acknowledged).